aleen42/PersonalWiki/Programming/JavaScript/Framework/react/forms/forms.md

 #### Potential Problems with checkbox or radio buttons

 Be aware that, in an attempt to normalize change handling for checkbox and radio inputs, React uses a `click` event in place of a `change` event.
+That's because when calling `preventDefault` in a `change` handler. `preventDefault` stops the browser from visually updating the input, even if `checked` gets toggled.